Milleshaug Farm

 🤝 Collaboration

-The project is carried out in collaboration with relevant authorities, local history associations, and experts in cultural heritage conservation.
-We also welcome input and engagement from the local community.
+The project is carried out in collaboration with relevant authorities and experts in cultural heritage conservation.

 Farm operation and land area